 The live score was performed with the film by Busch as the opening act at UK and US shows with GARY NUMAN in 2015; the film incidentally also features his three daughters in cameo roles.

-I SPEAK MACHINE kindly chatted to The Electricity Club about the creative in-roads that led to their own day of the dead…
+I SPEAK MACHINE kindly chatted about the creative in-roads that led to their own day of the dead…

 Tara, you’ve worked under your own name, as ANALOG SUICIDE and was a member of DYNAMO DRESDEN.
 How does I SPEAK MACHINE differ from all those?